All Episodes

 Now, Jake, you've put this show together.

-What is it that you thought, what why do you think that revival is the conversation we should be having today?
+What is it that you thought, why do you think that revival is the conversation we should be having today?

 There's like revival police.